mohamed-ragy/date-picker/readme.md

 ### Built-in themes

-The picker currently includes the following built-in theme:
+The picker currently includes the following built-in themes:

 - `cerulean` – clean and light with a blue highlight (default)
 - `raspberry` – bold and playful with raspberry tones